No Help

 "No Help" is a song by Romanian singer Inna, included on the deluxe edition of her fifth studio album Nirvana (2017).
 It was released for digital download and streaming on 6 September 2018 by Global Records.
 Musically, "No Help" is a pop and oriental-influenced dance and tropical house song, whose lyrics discuss confidence, independence and self-help.
 The track received positive reviews from music critics, who praised its catchiness and dance nature.
 For promotion, an accompanying music video was uploaded onto Inna's official YouTube channel simultaneously with the song's release.
-It was filmed by Bogdan Pǎun in Morocco and Los Angeles.
+It was filmed by Bogdan Păun in Morocco and Los Angeles.
 Reviewers praised the outfits and landscapes featured in the visual.
 "No Help" received minor commercial success in Romania and France.

 Background and reception

 Inna announced the release of a single on social media one day before distributing "No Help" digitally and for streaming on 6 September 2018 via Global Records.
 She had shortly before released her self-titled application for sale.
 In 2020, the SoundCloud deluxe edition of Inna's fifth studio album Nirvana (2017) included "No Help".
 Musically, "No Help" has been described as a pop-influenced dance and tropical house song, featuring Inna's "typical Eastern European house beats".
 Valentin Malfroy of website Aficia noted oriental influences in the song.
 Lyrically, Inna discusses confidence and independence, alluding to the concept of self-help.
 The text is in English and Spanish ("You're all on my body / Sé que quieres de mí, de mí, de mí / Baby, I'mma be honest / Estoy pensando en tí, en tí, en tí") also see Inna "[having] a Coca-Cola but [not wanting] no chaser".

 Music critics gave positive reviews to "No Help" following its release.
 Jonathan Currinn of CelebMix called the song "beyond catchy", and compared it to material featured on Inna's fifth studio album Nirvana (2017).
 He especially found similarities in the album tracks "My Dreams" and "Lights".
 An editor of Star Gossip Magazine praised the track's dance nature, whilst Bradley Stern of MuuMuse called it an "effortlessly hot, sleek club thumper".
 Commercially, "No Help" debuted at number 73 on Romania's Airplay 100 chart for the week ending 23 September 2018, and ascended to its peak position at number 65 the next week.
 It also reached number 40 on the French Club 40 ranking.